Community Service Volunteer Opportunities

 Swim for Life Volunteer Instructors – Alexander Family YMCA At the Y we believe swimming is a life skill and all children and adults should have access to water safety classes and basic swim lessons.
 Swim for Life offers a week of free swim lessons each quarter for children and adults based on income qualifications.
 To register as a volunteer and for more information, visit: Swim for Life.

 Beeloved Community Garden The Beeloved Community Garden is located at 2506 Vanderbilt Street in Raleigh.
-The garden is a new project of West Raleigh Presbyterian Church with a focus on providing forage for pollinators and a place for all community members to gather and enjoy nature.
-We are in need of volunteers to help us establish the garden by watering, moving soil and installing plants.
-Workdays are scheduled on Saturdays from 8 to 11 am and Wednesdays 4 pm to 6 pm.
-We are also in need of other wood working projects.
-For information and to sign-up to volunteer, contact Beth Harris, firstname.lastname@example.org, or 919-561-3612.
+The garden is a project of West Raleigh Presbyterian Church with a focus on providing forage for pollinators and a place for all community members to gather and enjoy nature.
+We are in need of volunteers to help us prune and maintain the garden.
+Workdays are scheduled on first Saturdays from 8 to 11 am .
+For information and to sign-up to volunteer, contact Beth Harris, email@example.com, or 919-561-3612.

 Helping Hands Mission Volunteers needed to sort clothes and with other tasks for the Helping Hands Mission Thrift Store, 623 Rock Quarry Road, Raleigh.
 16 years and older walk-ins are welcome!
 The hours are 9:30am – 9:00pm Monday – Saturday and 1:30pm – 7:00pm on Sundays.
 Questions?
 Sylvia Wiggins, 919-829-8048.